About College in the High School

 concepts of sequences and series will be covered.
 Prerequisites: MATH 140

 or MATH& 141 with a grade of "C" or better or appropriate placement score.
-Available at Wenatchee HS.
+Available at Bridgeport HS.

 Fundamental concepts and applications of descriptive and inferential statistics.
 Includes measures of central tendency and variability, statistical graphs, probability, the normal distribution, hypothesis testing, confidence intervals, ANOVA testing and regression analysis.
 Graphing calculator or statistical software techniques are used throughout the course.
 Prerequisite: MATH 099 with a grade of “C” (2.0) or better or appropriate placement score.
 Or grade of “C” or higher in Algebra 2 or higher level math at high school.
 Available at Bridgeport HS.